Christian People's Party (Peru): Democratic Front (1990)

-Democratic Constituent Congress election of 1992
+1992 Democratic Constituent Congress election

 The PPC held the presidency of the Senate under Felipe Osterling Parodi's leadership when, in 1992, Alberto Fujimori staged a self-coup, dissolving both Chambers of the Congress, neutralising the FREDEMO and the APRA.

 Fujimori held polls to elect a Democratic Constituent Congress, where his party, Cambio 90-Nueva Mayoría, got an absolute majority.
 The PPC was divided between those who wanted to be part of the elections and those who did not want to.
 Amongst those who did not want to participate where Natale Amprimo, Alberto Borea and Alberto Andrade, arguing that the PPC should not be part of a non-democratic process.
 In the other hand, Luis Bedoya Reyes, Lourdes Flores and Xavier Barrón contended that the PPC should present itself to guarantee democracy in the Constituent Congress.
 The decision of being part of the elections led to the resignations of Amprimo, Borea and Andrade.
 The PPC was the second most-voted party, but it was far behind of Cambio 90-Nueva Mayoría.

-General Elections of 1995 and 2000
+1995 and 2000 general elections

 In the General Elections of 1995, the PPC nominated Lourdes Flores as its candidate for president, but in the end she resigned to support Javier Pérez de Cuéllar's candidacy.
-Fujimori won without a run-off and the PPC only got the seventh place in the elections for Congressmen and 3 out of 120.
+Fujimori won without a run-off and the PPC only got the seventh place in the elections for Congressmen and three out of 120.

 When Alberto Fujimori wanted to run for a third period in the General Elections of 2000, he was strongly opposed by the PPC.
 Congressmen Xavier Barrón, Ántero Flores Aráoz and Lourdes Flores proposed a law project that gave way to a referendum, where the people could decide whether Fujimori could participate in the elections.
 The Congress, controlled by Cambio 90-Nueva Mayoría did not let the Law pass.
 After the proposal of the law, the National Jury of Elections withdrew the PPC's inscription as a party, so it could not present candidates for the Congress.
 Because of that, Alejandro Toledo's Perú Posible party decided to support the PPC, including Xavier Barrón and Antero Flores Aráoz, as guests in its list for the Congress.
 Both of them were elected to Congress.

-General Elections of 2001 and 2006
+National Unity (2001–2010)

 In 2001, during the interim government of Acción Popular's Valentín Paniagua, the PPC recouped its inscription.
 It became part of a political coalition with Renovación Nacional and Cambio Radical, named Unidad Nacional (National Unity).
 The alliance's candidate for president was Lourdes Flores, who placed third by a narrow margin.

 In 2006, the Unidad Nacional coalition continued, maintaining Lourdes Flores as its candidate.
 She did not pass to the round-off, again by a narrow margin, and again trailing behind Alan García, who would become President for a second time.